BraiNDyMeeting/v2026/docs/howto.md

-For individual vehicle bookings you may coordinate with our transportation vendor at the below mentioned details:
+For individual vehicle bookings outside shuttle hours you may coordinate with our transportation vendor at the below mentioned details:

 <b>Mr Vicky Udhani</b><br>
 VNV Tours<br>